 No two cases are the same, and an experienced trucking accident lawyer will know how to build a case tailored to your unique needs.
 The first step in this process is understanding what happened and identifying the parties who may be held liable.
 This complex task involves considering all potential factors and drawing tentative conclusions ahead of a thorough investigation.

 For example, the truck driver may have been speeding or under the influence of drugs or alcohol.
 The trucking company may not have properly maintained the vehicle or failed to provide the driver with adequate rest.
 The cargo itself might have issues.
-An experienced lawyer will know how to look at the preliminary evidence and make an educated guess.
+A truck accident law firm will know how to look at the preliminary evidence and make an educated guess.

 Once your attorney establishes liability, he or she will need to prove that the liable party was at fault for the accident.
 This represents another challenging step because the defendants will prepare a case showing the opposite.
 An experienced lawyer will know how to investigate the accident and collect evidence to support your claim.